 Shear plug failure and a ductile yielding/failure of all-thread rods into the end of a Douglas fir glulam.
 For this large commercial project, we needed to develop and conduct a testing program for steel rods epoxied into end-grain.
 West System 610 provided the results we were looking for.

-A 700lb pick over the top of the building can max out a 300-ton crane.
+A 700lb pick over the top of the building can max out even the largest of cranes.

 Steel stringers supporting wood treads can be an effective paring, especially when you are looking for a thin profile.

 The best spot to break lower and upper rafters isn't always over the support.